relizaio/reliza-cli/README.md

 - **-k** - flag for api key which can be either api key for this project or organization-wide read API (required).
 - **--env** - flag to denote environment to which release approvals should match.
 Environment can be one of: DEV, BUILD, TEST, SIT, UAT, PAT, STAGING, PRODUCTION.
 If not supplied, latest release will be returned regardless of approvals (optional).
 - **--tagkey** - flag to denote tag key to use as a selector for artifact (optional, if provided tagval flag must also be supplied).
 Note that currently only single tag is supported.
-- **--tagkey** - flag to denote tag value to use as a selector for artifact (optional, if provided tagkey flag must also be supplied).
+- **--tagval** - flag to denote tag value to use as a selector for artifact (optional, if provided tagkey flag must also be supplied).
 - **--instance** - flag to denote specific instance for which releases should match (optional, if supplied namespace flag is also used and env flag gets overrided by instance's environment).
 - **--namespace** - flag to denote specific namespace within instance, if instance is supplied (optional).
+- **--indirectory** - input directory when using executable cli instead of docker, must use entire path (required if using executable)
+- **--outdirectory** - output directory when using executable cli instead of docker, must use entire path (required if using executable)

 ## 7.2 Use Case: Replace Tags On Deployment Templates To Inject Correct Artifacts For GitOps Using Instance And Revision